23 Best Italian desserts in Italy To Go For

 Tiramisu is one of the most famous coffee-flavored Italian desserts.
 Actually, tiramisu is the most famous Italian dessert with mascarpone cheese.

-The birth town of tiramisu is Treviso in the Veneto region, but over time tiramisu has become one of the most popular desserts in Italy.
+The birthplace of tiramisu is Treviso in the Veneto region, but over time, it has become one of Italy’s most popular desserts.

 6. CANNOLI – Famous tube-shaped Italian pastry from Sicily